 It has been suggested that James Owen likely didn't see the couple in the vehicle because they were 'making out' with the seats reclined.
-This would be highly unlikely once a second vehicle had pulled alongside them, in extremely close proximity.
+This would be highly unlikely, once a second vehicle had entered the turnout in extremely close proximity.

 It was a dark, isolated turnout, late at night - and David Faraday, a conscientious young man, accompanying Betty Lou Jensen on a first date, would certainly have been aware of the dangers and almost certainly would have reacted to a unknown vehicle pulling alongside them..If we take the statement of James Owen as literal, and the couple were not in the vehicle or under duress between the vehicles, then where were they?

 Raymond Grant has presented his version of events in 'Zodiac Killer Solved', but here we will explore some alternatives.
 The simplest, is that the couple were in the vehicle, but James Owen simply failed to notice them.
 If they were between the vehicles, then we have to believe that the killer pulled up alongside the Rambler, forced them out of the vehicle with warning shots not within audible range of James Owen's approaching vehicle, but didn't strike immediately.
 The assailant then noticed the vehicle of James Owen approaching, hiding the couple out of sight, while at the same time closing his door and the door of the Rambler.
 Once he believed James Owen had passed beyond audible range, he began his attack.
 Just before he left the turnout, however, he reopened the Rambler door for no reason - unless he decided he wanted a souvenir from the vehicle.
 But with nothing reported missing from the young couple, the murderer either didn't find anything of satisfaction within the Rambler, or this chain of events never occurred.